kstenschke/doShell/README.md

 ### Features

-* Automate mimicked user control of (foremost) web browser and terminal operations
+* Mimick user- / UI control of (foremost) web browsing operations
-* Built-in shorthand commands to ease operations that differ per platform or are not easily memorable in plain shell script
+* Shorthand commands to ease operations that differ per platform or are not easily memorable in plain shell script
 * Commands for easily using GUI dialogs from within scripts
 * doShell scripts can be parameterized via JSON passed at execution time